 Swiss Chard Paneer 1 big bunch swiss chard, leaves roughly chopped and stalks chopped

 1 package of halloumi cheese (because paneer is impossible to find in grocery stores)

-1 green pepper, chopped into 1 inch pieces
+1 green or red pepper, chopped into 1 inch pieces

 2-3 tomatoes diced